 Both imaging backup and high occupancy [END NL]

 These strata are used to report the number of patients and the number with excessive boarding time (see exhibit 10.3).
 The first 13 months are pre-intervention, and these data are used as controls for the post-intervention cases.
-For example, we see that in month 1 through month 13, when there was image backup, 7 out of 17 patients had excessive boarding.
+For example, we see that in month 1 through month 13, when there was imaging backup, 7 out of 17 patients had excessive boarding.
 In contrast, in the first month after hiring the new employee (i.e., month 14), 1 out of 4 patients had excessive boarding when there was also an imaging backup.

 [INSERT EXHIBIT]